sealerio/sealer.cool/src/docs/advanced/develop-plugin.md

 3. use the new so file

-Copy the so file and plugin config file to your cloud image.We can also append plugin yaml to Clusterfile and use `sealer apply -f Clusterfile` to test it.
+Copy the so file and plugin config file to your ClusterImage.We can also append plugin yaml to Clusterfile and use `sealer apply -f Clusterfile` to test it.

 Kubefile: